SilentCicero/ipfs-mini/README.md

 <br />

-A super tiny module for querying an IPFS node, that works in the browser and in nodejs.
+A super tiny module for querying an IPFS node, that works in the browser and in Node.
 Only **2.76 kB** compressed!

 This module was inspired by [`browser-ipfs`](https://github.com/pelle/browser-ipfs).